By Marina Gerzic, The University of Western Australia

 These children’s books rely on Shakespeare’s conception of Richard as a malformed and evil hunchback, which itself incorporates and adapts Tudor-era propaganda.
 Children’s books, therefore, show us the degree to which Richard’s body and appearance is still connected to how we perceive what kind of man he was.

 Marina Gerzic is an Early Career Researcher at The University of Western Australia.
 Her research interests include Shakespeare and Shakespearean pedagogy, film and adaptation theory, music in film, cultural studies, comics and graphic novels and children’s literature.
 She has published articles on teaching Shakespeare film (in Interpretations 50), graphic novel adaptations of Hamlet (co-written with Helen Balfour, in Borrowers and Lenders 9.2), Andy Griffiths’ Just Macbeth! (in Locating Shakespeare in the Twenty-First Century, edited by Gabrielle Malcolm and Kelli Marshall), Michael Almereyda’s film adaptation of Hamlet (in What is the Human?
-Australian Voices from the Humanities, edited by Liam Semler, Bob Hodge and Kelli Marshall and Cerae vol. 2 (2015), and Marina Gerzic and Aidan Norrie, eds.
-From Medievalism to Early-Modernism: Adapting the English Past (Forthcoming Routledge 2019).
+Australian Voices from the Humanities, edited by Liam Semler, Bob Hodge and Kelli Marshall and Cerae vol. 2 (2015)), and is the editor (along with Aidan Norrie) of From Medievalism to Early-Modernism: Adapting the English Past (Forthcoming Routledge 2019).

 Marcia Williams, Bravo Mr. William Shakespeare!
 (London: Walker Books, 2000); Anna Milbourne, Jerome Martin, Megan Cullis, Maria Surducan, et al., The Usborne Complete Shakespeare: Stories from All of the Plays (London: Usborne Publishing, 2016); Andrew Matthews and Tony Ross, Richard III: A Shakespeare Story, slip-case edition (London: Orchard Books, 2006, 2013); Chris Powling and Davide Ortu, Richard III, Collins Big Cat Shakespeare (London: HarperCollins, 2017).